-We are overjoyed to announce that Neo is being adopted, along with Sydney whom he met in his foster home!
+We are overjoyed to announce that Neo has been adopted, along with Sydney whom he met in his foster home!

 Be sure to visit Neo’s Facebook page for updates on his antics!